Priya200227/ecommerce-sales-analysis/README.md

 ## How to Reproduce This Analysis

-1. Clone the repository
+1. Clone the repository : <br>
 git clone https://github.com/Priya200227/ecommerce-sales-analysis.git

-2. Open the Python notebook <br>
+2. Open the Python notebook : <br>
 notebooks/revenue_analysis.ipynb

-3. Run the notebook to reproduce analysis. <br>
+3. Run the notebook to reproduce analysis.

+4. Open the Power BI dashboard : <br>
-   dashboard/ecommerce_dashboard.pbix to explore the interactive dashboard.
+dashboard/ecommerce_dashboard.pbix <br> to explore the interactive dashboard.
 ---

 ### Tags